teddycheru/news_correlation_10ac_week0/notebooks/README.md

 ### Some of the functions available in the notebooks and codes in this repository

-#### Slack Data Parsing Functions
+#### News Data Parsing Functions
-`slack_parser`: Parses Slack data to extract relevant information such as message type, content, sender details, thread information, etc. Combines data from multiple JSON files and returns a DataFrame.
+`News_parser`: Parses News data to extract relevant information such as article_id, source_id, source_name, author, title, description, url, url_to_image, published_at, content,category, full_content, dtype='object'

-`parse_slack_reaction`: Retrieves reaction-related information from Slack data, including reaction name, count, users, associated message, and user ID.
+`parse_News_reaction`: Retrieves reaction-related information from News data, including reaction name, count, users, associated message, and user ID.
 Returns a DataFrame.

 `convert_2_timestamp`: Converts Unix time to a readable timestamp for specified columns in the DataFrame.